damianhakert/damianhakert.github.io/source/_posts/2016-04-04-gitlab-8-dot-6-dot-4-released.markdown

 ## Minor security issue with tags and forks

-The security issue fixed in GitLab 8.6.4 was making tags from a fork project appearing in the upstream project's tags list in the case a merge request was opened from the fork to the upstream project, and a new tag had been pushed to the fork after that.
+Prior to this version, it was possible for the Git tags from a fork project to appear in the source project, if a merge request was opened on the source project from the fork project, and then new tags were pushed to the forked project.
+Tags that already existed in the source project would not be overwritten.

+We are planning to release patches for previous monthly releases soon and will update this post with more information at that time.

 ## Upgrade barometer